 The Domestic Animal Diversity Network (DAD-Net) is an e-mail-based network that provides an informal forum for the discussion of issues relevant to the management of animal genetic resources.
-It was established in 2005, and by early in 2013 had more than 1900 subscribers worldwide.
-Almost 600 messages were exchanged in 2012.
+It was established in 2005, and by late 2015 had more than 2800 subscribers worldwide.
+More than 1000 messages were exchanged in 2014.

 DAD-Net is open to anyone who wishes to join.
 Registration is free of charge.
 Messages can be posted in English, French or Spanish.
 FAO moderates the network and periodically contributes information.
 Members can choose to receive messages immediately or via daily, weekly or monthly digests.
 The DAD-Net web site (available in a range of interface languages) provides access to active and archived discussions, as well as a calendar of events and a library.

 Subgroups have been established for the following regions and subregions:

 - Latin America and Caribbean;

 - East Africa;

 - Eastern Europe and Central Asia (Russian speaking).